matiasb/python-unidiff/README.rst

 Load a local diff file
 ----------------------

-To instantiate `PatchSet` from a local file, you can use:
+To instantiate :code:`PatchSet` from a local file, you can use:

 ::